-There are many more internal accessories that help the CB radio service in a number of ways by enabling various technological features.
+There are many more internal accessories that help the CB radio service in many ways by enabling various technological features.
 The automatic noise blanker is one of the more important accessories.

 Without it, you will be getting a ton of background noise.
 The SWR meter, volume control, RF gain, PA for bullhorn, automatic level control, and the CB/WX switch for the weather-radio receiver selection are some more in-built accessories.